 - 1. For each function, isolating the accounts that are included and excluding all others.
-For instance, to identify instructional spending, ISBE will first limit the account ranges to all expenditures in function 1000; within that range, it will exclude the specific functions and objects identified in the table above. - 2.
+For instance, to identify instructional spending, ISBE will first limit the account range to all expenditures in function 1000; within that range, it will exclude specific functions and objects in alignment with SBER exclusions. - 2.
 To identify total instructional spending at each school, ISBE will first identify the accounts that are directly allocated to each district school, using the allocation data provided by the district within the site-based report.
 For all centralized accounts, ISBE will proportionally allocate expenditures based on each school's enrollment.
 If a district created a unique allocation methodology, ISBE will apply that method to apportion expenditures.